-A Leave of Absence (LOA) provides a break from study for students who are admitted to a degree course.
+A Leave of Absence (LOA) provides a break from study for students who are admitted to an award course.
 An LOA application notifies the University of the student's intended study break, thereby keeping their position in the course and allowing a return to studies at the time agreed.
-Students who do not maintain continuity in their course may have their academic status changed to "Absent without Leave".
+Students who do not maintain continuity in their course may have their academic status changed to 'Absent without Leave'.

 Each LOA application covers up to a maximum of 12 months.
-Additional LOA may be considered on a case by case basis.
+Additional LOAs may be considered on a case by case basis.

-Undergraduate students must have completed at least one unit in their degree course to be eligible to apply.
-Open access students do not need to apply.
+Undergraduate students must have completed at least one unit in their award course to be eligible to apply.
+Students who are enrolled in OUA pathway units under an open access course do not need to apply.